 Historically, Brazil is a great producer of agricultural products and extraction.
 The top seller goods are soybean, iron ore and crude oil.
-On the other hand, Brazil imports refined petroleum, vehicle parts and packaged medicine.
+In the other hand, Brazil imports refined petroleum, vehicle parts and packaged medicine.

-Besides that, the Brazilian trade balance was positive in 2016 and 2017, with results of \$ 14.762 billion and \$20,622 respectively.
+Besides that, the Brazilian trade balance ended the last two years (2016 and 2017) positive, with a positive result of \$ 14.762 billion and \$20,622 respectively.

 Export

 Country Amount

 China \$ 15.4 billion

-United States of America \$ 8.3 billion
+United States of America \$8.3 billion

 Argentina \$ 5.4 billion

 Netherlands \$ 2.9 billion

-Import
+·····port

 Country Amount

 China \$ 8.6 billion

 United States of America \$ 7.6 billion

 Argentina \$ 2.9 billion

 Germany \$ 2.8 billion

 Source: Ministry of Industry, foreign commerce and services.
-The value in dollars at an exchange rate of approximately BRL 3.25/1 USD $\,$
+The value in dollars at an exchange rate of approximately BRL 3.25/1 USD